dzvinka123/travel_app_microservices/README.md

 # Microservices Architecture

+The microservices are located in the folder `src/services`.

 The core of this project is built around a microservices architecture, each responsible for a specific domain of the application:

 - **User Service** – Handles user authentication, registration, and profile management.
 Uses **SQLite** for lightweight, persistent storage.